The Mississippi River Has Been Flooding For 41 Days Now

 John Roach, the city administrator of La Grange, Mo., tells reporters that the town is already experiencing its third-highest level of historic flooding.

-"The post office has moved out, the Head Start day care has moved out, our mechanic's garage – they've moved out," Roach says.
+"The post office has moved out; the Head Start day care has moved out; our mechanic's garage — they've moved out," Roach says.
 "We've got water up and down Main Street, the whole length of town.
 It's impacting just about every aspect that you can imagine. ...
 We're in pretty bad shape."

-In March, the National Weather Service predicted that the potential for flooding this spring was "above to well above normal," due to a large snowpack high in the Mississippi River's basin and saturated soil.
+In March, the National Weather Service predicted that the potential for flooding this spring was "above to well above normal," owing to a large snowpack high in the Mississippi River's basin and saturated soil.

 "Snowmelt alone will cause rivers to rise near or above flood stage," NWS said.
 Lower-than-usual temperatures in January and February, and higher snowfall, contributed to the large snowpack.

-Note: A previous version of this story incorrectly said a major league baseball stadium in Davenport, Iowa, is surrounded by water.
-It's actually a minor league team's stadium.